 9. Check out the Canada Olympic Park

-Calgarians are an active bunch — on Friday afternoons in the winter, you’ll see SUVs and trucks loaded up with ski gear leaving town for the mountains.
+Calgarians are an active bunch.
+On Friday afternoons in the winter, you’ll see SUVs and trucks loaded up with ski gear leaving town for the mountains.
 The Olympic Park is where many of them get their start with winter sports.
 This ski hill and training/competition complex serves as a tribute to the 1988 Olympic Games and is mostly used as a training ground for young athletes.
 If you’re here in the winter, sign up for a downhill or cross-country ski lesson, which costs about 75 CAD for 90 minutes.
 You can even try the bobsled or luge!

 10. Head to the top of the Calgary Tower